wrapbook/otel-cicd-action/README.md

-# Open Telemetry Trace Exporter Action
+# Open Telemetry CI/CD Action

-This action will export GitHub Workflow telemetry data using OTLP to a configurable endpoint.
+This action export GitHub Workflow telemetry data using OTLP to a configurable endpoint.

+This is a fork of [inception-health/otel-export-trace-action](https://github.com/inception-health/otel-export-trace-action) with the goal of maintaining the action and adding more features.

 ## Usage

-### On workflow_run Event
+### On workflow_run event (recommended)

+`my-workflow` should be the name of the workflow you want to export.

 ```yaml
 name: OpenTelemetry Export Trace